canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 Not surprisingly, 2B completely fails to stay distant from 9S in his subsequent incarnations.
 Many more executions follow in the concert drama <cite>A Repeating Prayer</cite>, depicting 2B killing 9S again and again and again, getting ever more traumatised each cycle: each time, getting to know him, building a rapport, having the secrets of the Bunker and her true identity discovered, and executing him, or seeing him kill himself to spare her the trouble.
 You can read it [here](https://theark.wiki/w/A_Repeating_Prayer) on the Ark.

+{% include figure.html src="/embed/nier/9S.webp" alt="Illustration of 9S.
+He has a black uniform consisting of a jacket embossed with the YoRHa emblem at the bottom, gloves, shorts, and boots.
+He wears a small green satchel.
+Like 2B, he has white hair and wears a HUD resembling a blindfold." class="float right" wraptight=true %}

 ### "Is this a curse?
 Or some kind of punishment?"

 The sequel to <cite>Memory Cage</cite> is another story called <cite>Memory Thorn</cite> [[Ark translation](https://theark.wiki/w/Memory_Thorn)].
 This time, they're in a building once surrounded by water, containing a large tree.
 It is presumably the Lost Shrine, the entrance to the Shadowlord's castle.